ParanoidUser/yolo/CHANGEME.md

 You take one down, you pass it around, 81 bottles of rum on the wall.

 81 bottles of rum on the wall, 81 bottles of rum!
+You take one down, you pass it around, 80 bottles of rum on the wall.

+80 bottles of rum on the wall, 80 bottles of rum!
-You take one down, you pass it around, 81 bottles of rum on the wall.
+You take one down, you pass it around, 79 bottles of rum on the wall.

 *to be continued...*